junkdog/dominatrix-odb/README.md

    json unserializing.
  - Uses a slightly modified [fork](https://github.com/junkdog/artemis-odb) of artemis, allowing for systems to be toggled at runtime.
- - The demo uses [Project Lombok](http://projectlombok.org/) to reduce boilerplate noise.
+ - The demo uses [Project Lombok](http://projectlombok.org/) to reduce boilerplate nonsense.
 See their site for Eclipse/Netbeans installation.
-(There might be a delomboked, vanilla java, version at a later stage).
+(At a later stage, there may be a delomboked - vanilla java - version).

 ## Usage